leomadori/GamesHub/README.md

 ## 2.2 Blackjack

-### Intro
+### Game Description

-Blackjack is a popular cards game with the objective to obtain a summed card value equal or as closest as possible to 21, without exceeding it.
+Blackjack is a popular card game with the objective to obtain a summed card value equal or as close as possible to 21 without exceeding it.
 The main rules are:

 ### Card Values
-   - Number from 2 to 10: their value is equal to their nominal value (i.e. 2 = 2).
+   - **Numbers from 2 to 10:** Their value is equal to their nominal value (i.e. 2 = 2).
-   - Figures (J,Q, K): each has a value of 10.
+   - **Face cards (J, Q, K):** Each has a value of 10.
-   - Asses (A): it can have a value of both 1 or 11 based on the player’s choice during the game.
+   - **Aces (A):** Can have a value of either 1 or 11, depending on the player’s choice during the game.

 ### Game Flow
-1. **Dealing cards:** Dealer will give a pair of card to each player and to themselves, leaving one of them faced down.
+1. **Dealing cards:** The dealer gives two cards to each player and to themselves, with one of the dealer's cards dealt face down.

 2. **Choices of the players:**
-   - The player has the target to get as closer as possible to 21 without exceeding this value, otherwise he/her will automatically lose         (known as “busting”).
+   - The player's goal is to get as close to 21 as possible without exceeding it, as exceeding 21 (called "busting") results in an automatic loss.
-   - It’s important to make guesses of the point that the dealer could have in their hands in order to follow a good strategy.
+   - It’s important to make guesses on the value of the hidden card in the dealer's hand in order to follow a good strategy.
-   - Then player can either:
+   - Then players can choose between the following actions:
-     - Hit: player is asking for an additional card.
+     - **Hit:** Request an additional card.
-     - Stand: player will pass and he/she is fine with the amount of card they have.
+     - **Stand:** Decline additional cards and keep their current hand value.

 4. **Dealer’s turn:**
-   - They have to wait until all the players made their choices.
+   - The dealer waits until all the players have made their choices.
-   - Dealer has to draw cards until they reach at least 17.
+   - The dealer must draw cards until their hand reaches at least 17.
-   - If they exceed 21, they will lose and all the other player that are still in the game will win.
+   - If the dealer's hand exceeds 21, they automatically lose, and all reamaining players win.

 5. **Win conditions:**
-   - Instant Blackjack: If the player obtains an Ace and a figure or a ten with the first two cards, he/she will win automatically unless        dealer doesn’t have a blackjack too, in that case it’ll be a tie.
+   - **Instant Blackjack:** If a player's initial two cards are an Ace paired with a face card or a 10 (called "Blackjack"), they win automatically, unless the dealer also has a Blackjack, in which case it is a tie.
-   - Higher point than dealer’s: player will win.
+   - **Higher Total than the Dealer:** Players win if their hand total is higher than the dealer's without exceeding 21.
-   - Bust: if the dealer will hit cards and overtakes 21, he will lose automatically.
+   - **Bust:** If the dealer exceeds 21, all remaining players automatically win.